wrenchpilot/it-tools-mcp/README.dockerhub.md

 }
 ```

-See the complete list of all 112 tools with detailed parameters on [GitHub](https://github.com/wrenchpilot/it-tools-mcp#available-tools)
+See the complete list of tools with detailed parameters on [GitHub](https://github.com/wrenchpilot/it-tools-mcp#available-tools)

 ## 📸 Examples in Action